Thanasis-Altoglou/Fandango-s_movies_rate/README.md

 If you are planning on going out to see a movie, how well can you trust online reviews and ratings?
 Especially if the same company showing the rating also makes money by selling movie tickets.
 Do they have a bias towards rating movies higher than they should be rated?
+## Goal:
+The goal of this project is to use pandas and data visualization skills to determine if Fandango's ratings in 2015 had a bias towards rating movies better to sell more tickets based off the 538 article.